curtispuetz/pypp-cli/things_cant_do.md

 - use super().
 Instead, use 'BaseClass.__init__(self, a)'
 - Inheritance with dataclasses.
 - Im not sure if override methods work with inheritance because I haven't tested it.
+- Use the mod operator with a non-integer (i.e. 1.0 % 2)